dr-cs/databases/slides/intro-databases.md

 A database management system (DBMS) allows us to create and maintain databases on a computer.

-# Data
+# Data and Metadata

+- Data

     - Records
     - Data elements

+- Metadata -- "data about data"

+    - Types of data elements
+    - Structure of records
-- Data types
+    - Constraints

 # Database Development